WinEunuuchs2Unix/eyesome/README.md

 ### Note:

-You can also use `isntall.sh -h` or `install.sh --help` for help instructions.
+You can also use `install.sh -h` or `install.sh --help` for help instructions.

 You can use `sudo install.sh v` to verify MD5 hash checksums agree which means your download is intact and secure.